 • The Law Department continues to work with the Maintenance & Operations Department to steer the chlorides work group that was created to bring together dischargers and other interested participants to address ways to reduce chlorides in the Chicago Area Waterway System.
-The work group collaborated with other petitioners seeking to be part of the Time Limited Water Quality Standard ("TLWQS") for the Chlorides Water Quality Standard that went into effect in July 2018.
-The TLWQS is currently pending before the Illinois Pollution Control Board ("IPCB") and once the IPCB issues its Order, the District and other Petitioners will jointly form a new workgroup whose membership will work together to comply with the IPCB order, including data gathering, reporting, education, and training requirements.
+The work group collaborated with other petitioners seeking to be part of the Time Limited Water Quality Standard for the Chlorides Water Quality Standard that went into effect in July 2018.
+The Time Limited Water Quality Standard is currently pending before the Illinois Pollution Control Board (IPCB).
+Once the IPCB issues its Order, the District and other petitioners will jointly form a new workgroup whose membership will work together to comply with the IPCB order, including data gathering, reporting, education, and training requirements.